Live Laparoscopic Video Retrieval with Compressed Uncertainty: Related work

 In contrast, from the standpoint of surgical activity understanding (Section \ref{sec:rel_sau}), our work clearly departs from the current trend of explicit recognition which is currently heavily focused on refining the recognition task.
 Every new refinement requires new classes to be defined by clinicians, new annotations to be provided and new models to be trained and deployed.
 In that regard, retrieval methods, which are obtained independently of any activity class definitions in the unsupervised case, provide much more flexibility.
 This class-agnostic trait of retrieval is what we demonstrate with our multi-task benchmark.

 Real-time aspects of video data are addressed in recognition problems (Section \ref{sec:rel_ear}), but not in the more complex problem of retrieval (Section \ref{sec:rel_vhash}).
-Searching from a live video source, anticipating the rest of a video query and accounting for hash variability over the course of a video are important pending issues, which are all addressed by our work's main technical contributions.
+Comparison of our method against existing video hashing works would only stand for static, full video observations.
+Instead, our experiments address the pending issues of the real-time case: searching from a live video source, anticipating the rest of a video query and accounting for hash variability over the course of a video - these constitute our work's main technical contributions.